Dodgers vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Betting Records & Stats

-- The Dodgers have put together a 75-45 record in games they were listed as the moneyline favorite (winning 62.5% of those games).
+- The Dodgers are 76-45 in games they were listed as the moneyline favorite (winning 62.8% of those games).

-- Based on this game's moneyline, the Dodgers have an implied win probability of 65.5%.
+- The Dodgers have an implied moneyline win probability of 71.4% in this game.

-- In the 147 games in which oddsmakers have set an over/under for Los Angeles, it has combined with opponents to go over the total 85 times (85-53-9).
+- Los Angeles has played in 148 games with set over/under, and have combined with opponents to go over the total 86 times (86-53-9).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!